 Leadership Claims

-Preparing Social Service Worker graduates to be agents of and allies for change and social justice in diverse communities for over 10 years.
+George Brown Polytechnic has been preparing Social Service Worker graduates to be agents of and allies for change and social justice in diverse communities for 20 years.

 Program Overview